rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 3. Added movement types for latter parsing by user_input()

 **Thoughts:** Days are starting to blend together.
 There is also way too many global variables.
 I'm not sure if I can move them yet, but I might be able to.

+### Day 23: March 7th, 2022
+##### Input Parsing

+**Today's Progress:**
+1. Working on user_input() to parse directional movement

+**Thoughts:** I'm struggling to read through my code.
+It's getting long.
+I need a better way to sort all of the functions.
+Input parsing is far more difficult than I thought it would be.
+I haven't got a great idea/gameplan in my head how I will do it yet.
+Need more time to get everything running smoothly.